Buffer-Overflow-Attack

 Input

-, then input a character forstack2
+n/nextingdb, then input a character forstack2 -

 Input

-continually until we go back tomain()
+ncontinually until we go back tomain() -

 When